Wenhui-Zhang-5/DFUC2024-challenge/README.md

-This is the implementation for the paper -- Self-Supervised Instance Segmentation of Diabetic Foot Ulcers via Feature Correspondence Distillation in DFU 2024 chalenge MICCAI
+## This is the implementation code for DFU 2024 chalenge MICCAI with a paper titled as Self-Supervised Instance Segmentation of Diabetic Foot Ulcers via Feature Correspondence Distillation